open-experiments/Ent-ObX/ebpf-profiler/README.md

 ### Disclaimer

-(1) Red Hat build of OpenTelemetry has not support performance profiling data sink (pprof) yet, therefore you may (?) consider using pyroscope for better observability profiling.
+(1) Red Hat build of OpenTelemetry does not support (yet) performance profiling data sink (pprof), therefore you may (?) consider using pyroscope for better observability profiling.

 ```
 Error: failed to get config: cannot unmarshal the configuration: 1 error(s) decoding: